CRServers/DemTech/README.md

 **Complete compliance is required to be considered for inclusion in the proxy list.**

 **- Independence**
-	Self-Funded, or third party involvement.
+	Self-Funded, no third party liabilities.

 **- GeoPolitical Diversity**
 	Balanced geographical and political diversity.

 **- Transparency**
  	 Disclosure of Ownership & Use of Rewards.
-Complete bp.json

 **- Infrastructure Control & Resilience**
 	Physical access and management of infrastructure.